jdomainapp/processman/ReadMe.md

 **Type**: Decisional & Sequential

 1. Decisional:
-Allows user to choose whether to **apply** a normal process or a process for subject.
+allows user to choose whether to **apply** a normal process or a process for subject.
 If user choose process-for-subject then there are 3 steps, in which the second step is to choose a subject.
 Otherwise, there are only 2 steps as described in the previous section.

-2. Sequential:
-- The 2 or 3 steps of the main procedure are performed in sequence.
+2. Sequential: the steps of the main procedure are performed in sequence.

 ## Module: ProcessExecution
 **Type**: Decisional, Sequential, Forked, Merged, Join